Neighbors Dog Causing Stress for My Pup: AITA for Setting Boundaries in Shared Backyard?

 [ADVERTISEMENT]

 I politely mentioned that Luna needs her space and isn't as playful as Max.
-Karen was understanding but it seems like Max just can't resist wanting to engage with Luna whenever they're both out in the backyard.
+Karen was understanding, but it seems like Max just can't resist wanting to engage with Luna whenever they're both out in the backyard.

 Recently, I've noticed Karen allowing Max to roam freely in the backyard even when I've mentioned that Luna needs her rest.
-One day, I saw them playing together, and Luna seemed stressed and exhausted afterwards.
+One day, I saw them playing together, and Luna seemed stressed and exhausted afterward.

 I decided to intervene and politely asked Karen if she could keep Max on a leash or in her unit when Luna is out.
 Karen got defensive and insisted that her dog has the right to play freely.